• Genius Neil Sedaka Should Call on the Eighteenth Century

 Prime Minister Newcastle and Global Supremacy in 1759

-Britain’s 4th and 6th Prime Minister, Newcastle returned to the top job in 1757 and just two years later, along with William Pitt the Elder, engineered the 1759 ‘annus mirabilis,’ in which Britain’s victories against the French launched her global supremacy.
+Britain’s 4th and 6th Prime Minister, Newcastle returned to the top job in 1757 and just two years later, along with William Pitt the Elder, engineered the 1759 ‘annus mirabilis,’ in which victories against the French launched Britain’s global supremacy.
 Read.
 Now.
 That’s an order!

 • Cookin’ Burns’ Puddin’ in the Twenty First Century